hakanonal/tic-tac-toe/README.md

 - I will implement to reset the explortion rate back to original config so that it will continue to explore.
     - I have imiplemented it.
 It converges to draw arround 0.3 and 0.5.
 - I will deploy it to my server so that it can run long enough in the background.
+    - Well the dployment has done and more then 900 runs has been executed.
+The sweep results are [here](https://wandb.ai/hakanonal/tic-tac-toe/sweeps/1gppraot).

+## Conclusion

+This project was a fun project to make.
+I spent only 3 days (no more than 6 hours in total).
+Exploration rate has a significant importance on the model.
+After enogh exploration without exploration agents generally clever enough to not loose so draw outcome is the result.
+Please note that this project is just for hoby purposes.
+Thank you...